top of page

 You can also learn how an immersion school started and see some of the resources created for children:

-You can find more songs, info, and interviews about this inspiring young woman with her website or YouTube Channel.
+Find more songs, info, and interviews from Sara Curruchich with her website or YouTube Channel.
 Enjoy the musica! https://saracurruchich.com/en/ https://www.youtube.com/channel/UCpNN5FODBk22mPpZHJv4_XA

 _________Song: